 1. Register the call in the Call (tsclm1100m000) session.
 2. Check if the call must be transferred to Maintenance Sales Order Control.
 A maintenance sales order is required in the following cases: - The customer needs spare parts and calls the call center to meet the request. - The customer has a problem with the items and wants to send the items to the depot for repair.
 The customer requires a replacement item or loan item to use and return after they receive the repaired original item.
-3. In the Call (tsclm1100m000) session, on the Routing tab, enter the Service Engineer and the Service Office.
-4. To transfer the call to Maintenance Sales Order Control, in the Call (tsclm1100m000) session, on the Specific menu, click Transfer to Maintenance Sales Order.
+3. In the Call (tsclm1100m000) session, on the Routing tab, enter the Service Engineer and the Service/Repair Department.
+4. To transfer the call to Maintenance Sales Order Control, in the Call (tsclm1100m000) session, on the Specific menu, click .
 5. LN changes the call status from In Process to Transferred.
-6. To create the maintenance sales orders, you can use any of the following lines: - Part Maintenance - Part Delivery - Part Receipt - Part Loan
+6. To create the maintenance sales orders, you can use any of the following lines: - For Repair in Depot - For Parts Delivery - For Parts Receipt - For Parts Loan